- 5G networks offer faster speed and better connectivity to smartphones.

 - Average download speed approximated to be 1GBps.

+Aussie, Aussie, Aussie!
 Australia has landed the world's first 5G public trial.
-The country's largest telco Telstra announced the switch that kicked off alongside the 2018 Commonwealth games.
+The country's largest telco Telstra announced the switch that kicked off alongside the 2018 Commonwealth Games.

-If you're currently in the vicinity of Queensland's sunny Gold Coast, you will be able to find free 5Gh hotspots in the suburb of Southport, which now proudly boasts that it's the first 5G loaded precinct in the entire world.
+If you're currently in the vicinity of Queensland's sunny Gold Coast, you will be able to find free 5Gh hotspots in the suburb of Southport.
 But I'm sure Gold Coast regulars can attest that they're no strangers to the odd "hot spot", if you know what I mean (that's either a joke about sex, crime, or temperature, it's completely up to you, the choice is yours).